IGordynskyi/kulykiv-church-comunity-tracker/HLD.md

 The Church Community Population Tracker is a standalone desktop application that allows a church administrator to maintain a register of community members grouped by their home address.
-It tracks personal milestones (birth, baptism, marriage, death), provides a chronological event history per household, and can export the full register to CSV or Excel for external reporting.
+It tracks personal milestones (birth, baptism, marriage, death) and family relationships (father, mother, spouse), provides a chronological event history per household, and can export the full register to CSV or Excel for external reporting.

 The UI and all exported data can be displayed in **English or Ukrainian**, switchable at any time from the Settings menu.

 **In scope:**
-- Managing household addresses within a single city
+- Managing household addresses within a single city (Kulykiv / Куликів)
 - Managing individual residents per address
 - Recording and displaying life events per resident
 - Exporting data to CSV and Excel formats
+- Importing data from CSV and Excel files
 - English / Ukrainian UI language selection

 **Out of scope:**